dd00bb/Chinese-poetry-learnin-App/README.md

 # Chinese-poetry-learnin-App
-Based on Android Studio
+A demo based on Android Studio
-Deam for test